BruhZul/cognitive-complexity-calculator/README.md

 ```> java -jar CognitiveComplexityCalculator-1.0.jar <input directory> <output directory>\filename.csv```

-Where `<input directory>` represents the directory of all `.java` file to analyse, including all the files in the sub-directories.
+Where `<input directory>` represents the directory of all `.java` files to analyse, including all the files in the sub-directories.
 `<output directory>` represents the directory in which the output file is created.

 The output file is a `.csv` file which contains the Cognitive Complexity value for each method.